 - We have a robust continuing legal education program through Bennett Jones Academy.

 - We are a great place to work.
-We have been ranked as one of the best places to work in Canada for 18 consecutive years.
-We were also recognized for the eighth consecutive year as a Top Employer for Young People in 2020.
+We have been ranked as one of the best places to work in Canada for 20 consecutive years.
+We were also recognized for the ninth consecutive year as a Top Employer for Young People in 2021.

 We aim to recruit our future partners and look for individuals who possess the following attributes: